lee2sman/PirateBoxExperiments/README.md

 Experiments with Pirate Box on CHIP OS

-Hacky experiments to turn ChipOS into a minimal piratebox server with alternative frontend to serve artwork and files.
+Hacky experiments (in-progress!) to turn ChipOS into a minimal piratebox server with alternative frontend to serve artwork and files, collaborative offline library, etc.

 # Install
 Installer was coded based on howto [here](https://piratebox.cc/other:chip)